Custom Lighting Spotlight: Salt Flats

 And then there’s the scale.

-Large installations often risk overpowering a space, but this piece was designed with restraint.
-It draws the eye upward without adding visual weight, creating a focal point that feels integrated rather than imposed.
-In an environment defined by motion, it offers something rare: a moment of stillness.
+Large installations often risk overwhelming a space, but this 30ft custom art piece was designed with restraint.
+It draws the eye upward without adding visual weight, becoming a focal point that integrates rather than imposes.
+In an environment defined by motion, this chandelier offers something rare: a moment of stillness.

 Travel is inherently transitional.
-Spaces like airports are designed to move people through, not hold them in place.
-But when craftsmanship and design are given room to speak, they can shift that experience—if only for a moment.
+Spaces like airports are built to move people through, not hold them in place.
+But when craftsmanship and design are given room to speak, they can alter that experience—if only briefly.

 This chandelier does exactly that.

 It’s not just a study in form or material.
-It’s a reflection of process—of what happens when design, engineering, and craftsmanship are fully aligned.
-From Davis’s initial concept to Nate’s custom mold development, to Nick’s refinement of the glass itself, every step was considered, tested, and executed with precision.
+It’s a reflection of process—of what happens when design and craftsmanship are fully aligned and allowed to stay human.
+From Davis’s conceptual direction to Nick’s hands-on glass development and edge carving, every step was intentional, iterative, and deeply physical.

 Custom Lighting